Quantitative supply chain optimization done by a Supply Chain Scientist

 At Lokad, with the experience acquired through analyzing over a thousand datasets, we are confident in our capacity to identify those businesses where our technology and our know-how will yield success.
 We are also capable of adjusting the complexity of our solutions to best fit the scale of our individual clients.

 Traditional solution vendors all have the wrong incentives: the longer and the more complex the implementation of their tool, the more money is to be made.
 Also, the more complex the solution is to operate and the more “powerful” the forecasting toolkit, the more money is to be made on endless training and coaching.
 Lokad takes the opposite angle: complexity is, at best, an unavoidable ingredient, but in order to operate profitably, we need to keep everything as lean and efficient as possible.
 Our goal is to deliver supply chain performance, not complex (and costly) solutions.

 Lokad charges a flat monthly subscription for a Premier plan, along a 6-month commitment.
 The monthly fee is negotiated to suit the ambition and size of our client.
-Premier plans start at 2500 USD per month because, below this amount, our account managers would not be able to = sufficiently focus on your specific business case in order to deliver the great execution that your business requires.
+Premier plans start at 2500 USD per month because, below this amount, our Supply Chain Scientist would not be able to sufficiently focus on your specific business case in order to deliver the great execution that your business requires.